 The Fullerton Bay Hotel Singapore.
 This 5 star luxury hotel is another great option for travelers looking to splurge.
 This is a beautiful hotel with a roof top infinity pool and a roof top bar.
 Book a suite facing Marina Bay Sands and you can enjoy the Spectra Light and Water show from your room.
 Click here to read Tripadvisor reviews.

 Andaz Singapore.
-The Andaz Singapore is a newer stylish hotel (opened late 2017) in Bugis with direct underground MRT access.
+The Andaz Singapore is a stylish hotel in Bugis with direct underground MRT access.
 The Andaz Singapore has a great location just a short walking distance to Kampong Glam.
 The Andaz also has a rooftop infinity pool and is home to Mr. Stork one of the most popular rooftop bars in the city (both with great views).
-If you have Hyatt points or Chase Ultimate Rewards points (which can be transferred to Hyatt), the Andaz is a category 5 property, meaning each award night will cost 20,000 World of Hyatt points.
+You can book an award stay if you have Hyatt points or Chase Ultimate Rewards points (which can be transferred to Hyatt).
 Click here to read Tripadvisor reviews.

 Holiday Inn Singapore Orchard City Centre.
 This midprice hotel has an excellent location near Orchard Rd and close to the MRT and even has a nice rooftop pool.
 Click here to read Tripadvisor reviews.